IITuxtmuxII/xbtit-3.x/README.txt

 # REQUIREMENTS #
 #--------------#
 - Web server with Apache or Lighttp installed and running
-- PHP 4.3 or higher (If you use php 4, you'll have to rename the phpmailer's folder phpmailer->phpmailer5 and phpmailer4->phpmailer)
+- PHP 7.2 or higher (If you use php 4, you'll have to rename the phpmailer's folder phpmailer->phpmailer5 and phpmailer4->phpmailer)
-- Mysql 4.1 or higher
+- Mysql 5.7 or higher

-#----------------#
-# DOCUMENTATION  #
-#----------------#
-We are working on a wiki which will give information, installation steps, how to, etc ... at the moment it is a "work in progress" site: http://wiki.btiteam.org

 #---------#
 # CREDITS #